LiorA1/URLShortener/readme.md

-URL Shortener Backend Developer Exercise
+URL Shortener Backend Developer -
 ===================================

 This is a Django project that implement a URL Shortener with hit count for each shorten link.